-• A full allocation plan including the specific items, amounts and method of allocation must be pre-approved by CBHC.

-Back up documentation detailing the expenses included and how the allocation was made to the program must be pre-approved prior to submission with each monthly reimbursement request.
+- A full allocation plan including the specific items, amounts and method of allocation must be pre-approved by CBHC. - Back up documentation detailing the expenses included and how the allocation was made to the program must be pre-approved prior to submission with each monthly reimbursement request.

 Janitorial Expense: Include the cost of regular cleaning services of the space utilized by participants and its frequency.
 Allocate the share of the expense based on the square footage used by the program participants.
-Do not allocate cost for staff offices unless the space is used by program participants.